-'''

-o A TLS extension (Section 7.4.1.4 of [RFC5246]) with type "signed_certificate_timestamp" (see Section 3.4.1).
-This

-'''

-- o An Online Certificate Status Protocol (OCSP) [RFC6960] response extension (see Section 3.4.2.1), where the OCSP response is provided in the "certificate_status" TLS extension (Section 8 of [RFC6066]), also known as OCSP stapling.
+- o A TLS extension (Section 7.4.1.4 of [RFC5246]) with type "signed_certificate_timestamp" (see Section 3.4.1).
+This mechanism allows TLS servers to participate in CT without the cooperation of CAs, unlike the other two mechanisms.
+It also allows SCTs to be updated on the fly. - o An Online Certificate Status Protocol (OCSP) [RFC6960] response extension (see Section 3.4.2.1), where the OCSP response is provided in the "certificate_status" TLS extension (Section 8 of [RFC6066]), also known as OCSP stapling.
 This mechanism is already widely (but not universally) implemented.
 It also allows SCTs to be updated on the fly. - o An X509v3 certificate extension (see Section 3.4.2.2).
 This mechanism allows the use of unmodified TLS servers, but, because the included SCTs cannot be changed without re-issuing the certificate, increases the risk that the certificate will be refused if any of the SCTs become invalid.